ducktail/hello-world/README.md

 # hello-world
-You say 'YES'.
-I say 'NO'.
+You say goodbye and I say hello.